Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Experimental noise benchmark in the IBM machine

 \section{Experimental noise benchmark in the IBM machine}

-Given the framework presented above, the question arises as to whether this could be leveraged in a current quantum device.
-To this end, using the same class of circuits of Eq.~\eqref{Eq:circuit} and the same target Hamiltonian $H=\sigma_1^z \sigma_2^z$, we repeated the analysis previously made, implementing the circuits on the 156 qubits $\texttt{ibm\_fez}$ device.
+Given the framework presented above, the question arises of whether it could be leveraged in a current quantum device.
+To this end, using the same class of circuits of Eq.~\eqref{Eq:circuit} and the same target Hamiltonian $H=\sigma_1^z \sigma_2^z$, we repeated the previous analysis, implementing the circuits on the 156 qubits $\texttt{ibm\_fez}$ device.
 For each realization, we estimated the observable expectation value using $10000$ shots.
 As shown in Fig.~\ref{fig:IBM}, while in the ideal case both circuits take the same average cost function distance from the one evaluated on the fully mixed state, the results on the real device show a clear difference for the two different symmetries.
 In particular, we observe that the case $a=y$ appears to be more noise resilient, as in the numerical example above.
-Moreover, we note that the expected exponential decay has not been fully reproduced in the case of $a=x$.
+Moreover, we note that the expected exponential decay has not been fully reproduced for $a=x$.
 We explain this behavior by noting that, given the limited budget in terms of the number of available measurements, the cost function values can be evaluated only up to a precision of the order of $10^{-2}$.
 Consequently, once the computed difference approaches this limit, we do not have enough experimental resolution to keep reproducing the decay.